Security Forces defends AUAB and evacuees

 |0

-This work, Security Forces defends AUAB and evacuees [Image 3 of 3], by A1C Kylie Barrow, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Security Forces defends AUAB and evacuees, by SSgt Kylee Gardner, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT